huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 cd ~/zjw/20190109/script_and_log
 ```

-Please make sure that fq files are list in `~/zjw/fastq_5cap_2018ab`.
+Please make sure that original fastq files are list in `~/zjw/fastq_5cap_2018ab`.
 STAR index must be prepared before running this workflow.
 For build index, you can run:

 ```
 STAR --runThreadN 24 --runMode genomeGenerate \